samucodesh/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ![Workspaces](../_assets/images/workspace.png)

-Within the Repositories dashboard, you can view the following metrics, which are over a period of thirty days by default:
+Within the Repositories dashboard, you can view the following metrics, which are shown over a period of thirty days by default:

 - **Pull Requests**: This includes the total opened and merged pull requests for the repositories included in your workspace, as well as the velocity of pull requests being merged.
 - **Issues**: This includes the total opened and closed issues for the repositories included in your workspace, as well as the velocity of issues being closed.